cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 3. if user `app` isn't the owner of the database, user `app` is granted as owner of database `app`.
-4. If the value of `username` matches the value of `owner` in the secret, the password of application database is changed to the value of `password` in the secret.
+4. If the value of `username` matches the value of `owner` in the secret, the password of application user is changed to the value of `password` in the secret.

 !!!
 Important
-    For a replica cluster with replica mode enabled, the operator doesn't create any database or user in the PostgreSQL instance.
-These are recovered from the original cluster.
+    In a replica cluster with replica mode enabled, the operator does not create any databases or users in the PostgreSQL instance; these are replicated from the original cluster.
+It is crucial to ensure that the configuration of the replica cluster remains aligned with the source cluster to prevent issues if the replica is promoted to the primary role.

 ## How recovery works under the hood